criticalmanufacturing/install-scripts/mesinabox/microshiftIsoGeneration/howTo.md

     - Remove all the directories located in edge-demos/demos/microshift-disconnected/files/manifests.
 Currently, this folder contains only example projects.
     - Modify the Ansible inventory file.
         - Change ansible_host to the VM IP.
 It is possible to find it through `hostname -I`
-        - Change ansible_user and ansible_password to the current VM user data.
+        - Change ansible_user and ansible_become_password to the current VM user data.
     - Create an SSH key with `ssh-keygen` and copy it into the Image Builder system.
         - `ssh-copy-id <user>@<image builder IP> `
     - Inject the pull secret as an Ansible variable so [get the pull secret from the Red Hat Console](https://console.redhat.com/openshift/install/pull-secret).